 I know of a particular instance where a female senior associate carried out the day-to-day work on a matter and most of the heavy-lifting of case development (tasks that are not always in front of a client or GC), and when the time came for the hearing, the GC – who had correctly deduced the roles and work of the legal team members – asked the senior partner why the female associate was not presenting.
 This led to a change and gave that associate an opportunity she would not have had otherwise, which itself is critical to career development, growth, and compensation.

 In short, a GC who is interested in whether a firm rewards women as it rewards men would do better to note whether women are represented on their specific matters and whether it is apparent that those women are getting appropriate credit and recognition for the work they are doing.
 If they are not, speak up!
 In the end, firms will do what their clients want them to do.

 Alexandra Rose is a partner at Clayton Utz in Sydney, Australia.
-She uses her commercial litigation skills to help clients to head off and solve problems, and has over 15 years' experience working with clients on the defence of significant multi-jurisdictional claims including class actions and product liability disputes.
+She uses her commercial litigation skills to help clients to head off and solve problems, and has over 15 years' experience working with clients on the defense of significant multi-jurisdictional claims including class actions and product liability disputes.
 She has been recognized as a rising star in Doyle's Guide "Rising Stars – Litigation & Dispute Resolution”.

 Amy Frey is a partner in the international arbitration practice at King & Spalding in Paris.
 She specializes in investment treaty arbitration, public international law and human rights law and represents clients with claims against foreign states arising from bilateral investment treaties and the Energy Charter Treaty.
 She has also been recognized as a Rising Star by Law360.